lathonez/clone-row/README.md

 where
     example_one.my_table.my_column = my_filter
 ```
-If you want to just show schema differences between the two databases on a single table, you can run:
+If you want to just show schema differences between the two databases on a single table, you can do:

-`CloneRow.py --schema_only example_one example_two my_table
+`CloneRow.py --schema_only example_one example_two my_table`

 This saves you having to find a column filter if you just want to work out the schema updates

 ## Installation